kscott94/SeqFinder/README.md

 # SeqFinder

-Find sequences from genomics position
+### SeqFinder is a unix-based commandline tool for finding genomics sequences from an input positoin.

+## find.py

+## adjacent.py